Life Lines

 Step 1

-remember its blue.
-Give child recommended dose as stated on the care plan
+remember it's blue.
+Give the child the recommended dose as stated on the care plan

 Step 3 (Medication not working)